anonymous-769/AVQACL-MoE/readme.md

 Step 3 — Train (script-based)
 - Run: `bash train_all_tasks.sh` (in a bash-capable environment: Linux/cluster/WSL)
 - What happens: sequentially trains experts for tasks 0→3 in anchor mode, freezing the backbone and saving experts/anchors and logs (see Outputs).
+- We also provide pre-trained experts and anchors for reproducing the split-AVQA and split-AVQA-MUSIC dataset results so that you don't need to run training scripts:[`checkpoints/AVQACL-MoE-experts`](https://huggingface.co/anonymous-769/AVQACL-MoE-expert)

 Step 4 — Evaluate (script-based)
 - Run: `bash eval_all_tasks.sh`
 - What happens: loads `output/AVQA/experts` and `output/AVQA/anchors`, evaluates tasks 0–3, and saves results JSONs and logs (see Outputs).
+- We also provide pre-trained experts and anchors for reproducing the split-AVQA and split-AVQA-MUSIC dataset results:[`checkpoints/AVQACL-MoE-experts`](https://huggingface.co/anonymous-769/AVQACL-MoE-expert)

 Step 5 — Locate Results
 - See `eval_results/AVQA/` for per-task JSONs and `logs/` for progress and summaries.